calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 The third letter measures the severity of the summers by measuring the average temperature of the warmest month in Celsius.

-X1, X2, X3,... et cetera = Extreme Hyperthermal Wasteland.
+X1, X2, X3,... et cetera = Extreme Hyperthermal Summer.
 40+

-Z2 = Hyperthermal Wasteland.
+Z2 = Hyperthermal Summer.
 35 - 40

 Z1 = Scorching Hot Summer.
 30 - 35